Services for Australians Overseas

 Travel advice for Zambia

-Democratic Republic of Congo and Republic of Congo
+Democratic Republic of the Congo and Republic of the Congo

 If you are in the Democratic Republic of Congo or the Republic of Congo, please contact the Canadian Embassy in Kinshasa.